 Phi phi Viewpoint 1

-Perched high above Koh Phi Phi Don, this elevated viewpoint delivers sweeping panoramic views across the iconic twin bays, limestone karsts, and the turquoise Andaman Sea that have made the Phi Phi Islands one of Thailand's most photographed destinations.
+Perched high above Koh Phi Phi Don, this elevated viewpoint delivers sweeping panoramic views across the island's iconic twin bays, jagged limestone karsts, and the turquoise waters of the Andaman Sea — scenery that has made the Phi Phi Islands one of Thailand's most photographed destinations.
 It sits at the start of a trail that continues upward to Viewpoint 2, making it a natural first stop for those tackling the full climb.
-Reaching the viewpoint requires ascending a series of steep stairs — a genuine workout, particularly in the tropical heat — but visitors consistently find the effort worthwhile.
-At the top, there is a restaurant where visitors can rest and take in the scenery, and the site allows guests to linger as long as they like.
-The atmosphere is open and unhurried, though it draws a steady stream of visitors throughout the day.
-Good to know: There is a 50 THB entrance fee payable in cash only at the gate, so come prepared with small notes.
+Reaching the top requires ascending a series of steep stairs, a genuine workout in the tropical heat, but visitors consistently find the effort worthwhile.
+A restaurant at the summit offers a place to rest and take in the scenery, and guests are free to linger as long as they like.
+The atmosphere is unhurried, though the site draws a steady flow of visitors throughout the day.
+Those with energy to spare are well rewarded by continuing to Viewpoint 2, which visitors describe as offering even broader vistas.
+Good to know: There is a 50 THB entrance fee payable in cash only at the gate, so arriving with small notes is advisable.
 Alcohol is not permitted inside the viewpoint area.
-Comfortable, grippy footwear is strongly recommended given the steep and potentially slippery stairs.
-Visiting early in the morning helps beat both the heat and the crowds, and offers the clearest views.
-The viewpoint is typically reached by boat from Krabi or Ao Nang, with speedboat day trips a popular option.
-Those with energy to spare should continue past Viewpoint 1 to Viewpoint 2, which visitors describe as offering even broader vistas.
+Grippy, comfortable footwear is strongly recommended given the steep and potentially slippery stairs.
+Visiting early in the morning helps beat both the heat and the crowds while offering the clearest views.
+The viewpoint is most commonly reached by boat from Krabi or Ao Nang, with speedboat day trips a popular option.

 Experience hints